History of Hungary: Treaty of Trianon

+The Paris Peace Conference discussed the question of Hungary's future borders between February and April 1919, and only small modifications were made later.
+No Hungarian delegation was present at the time - Hungary was only invited on 1 December 1919.
+That delegation had no power to re-negotiate the established terms, and after several months they signed the peace treaty.
 Hungary's assent to the Treaty of Trianon on 4 June 1920 ratified the decision of the victorious Entente powers to re-draw the country's borders.
 The treaty required Hungary to surrender more than two-thirds of its pre-war territories.
 The goal of this measure was to permit the minority populations of the former Austria-Hungary to reside in states dominated by their own ethnicity, but many Hungarians still lived in such territories.
 As a result, nearly one third of the 10 million ethnic Hungarians found themselves resident outside their diminished homeland.
-They became resentful minorities in hostile political units.

-New international borders separated Hungary's industrial base from its old sources of raw materials and its former markets for agricultural and industrial products.
+New international borders separated Hungary's industrial base from its old sources of raw materials and its former markets.
 Hungary lost 84% of its timber resources, 43% of its arable land, and 83% of its iron ore.
-Although post-Trianon Hungary retained 90% of the engineering and printing industry of the former Kingdom of Hungary, only 11% of timber and 16% iron was retained.
+Although Hungary retained 90% of the engineering and printing industry of the former Kingdom of Hungary, only 11% of timber and 16% iron was retained.
 In addition, 61% of arable land, 74% of public road, 65% of canals, 62% of railroads, 64% of hard surface roads, 83% of pig iron output, 55% of industrial plants, 100% of gold, silver, copper, mercury and salt mines, and most of all, 67% of credit and banking institutions of the former Kingdom of Hungary lay within the territory of Hungary's neighbors.

 Irredentism—the demand for return of lost territories—became a central "Maimed Hungary" theme in national politics.